 It is very important to note that these are single, anecdotal cases and a small research study, and not to be viewed as anything approaching evidence that should determine treatment.
 The clients in the study of mania had severe cases of bipolar disorder, which are relatively uncommon.
 Remember, the probiotics decreased the odds they needed to be hospitalized for mania.
 These cases do suggest further research should be done to explore the relationship between mental health and the immune system.

-However, if you’re struggling with either of this disorders (or possibly other mood disorders), A man with glasses sitting on the groundthe study used some probiotics that are available over the counter.
+However, if you’re struggling with either of this disorders (or possibly other mood disorders), the study used some probiotics that are available over the counter.
 My own search found that the very popular brand Emergen-C has a new probiotic for sale that contains exactly the same probiotic used in the study.
 The cost for daily supplementation is about $20 a month, and there are other benefits from probiotics that might be advantageous.
 As with anything we ingest, there might be side effects, specifically in the GI system.

 Would this be worth a trial for people with bipolar disorder, schizophrenia, or even depression and anxiety, even without further research?
 It’s something to think about.